 Restored/extended: Appledram (1845); Bosham (1845); Brighton and Hove, – St Andrew, Hove (1833-35 – contractor); Compton (1849-51); Fishbourne (1847); Forest Row (1850); Lower Beeding (1852 – unexecuted); Mid Lavant (1844); Pagham (1838); Pyecombe (1842 – examined); Sidlesham (1840 – unexecuted); Southwick (1835 – extent of involvement uncertain); Stoughton (1844); Upper Beeding (1852)

 William Butterfield (1814-1900) was never a member of the RIBA and came of a nonconformist background.
-First apprenticed to a builder, his father’s circumstances improved sufficiently for him to change to architecture as a pupil of E L Blackburne (see this section above).
-Following this he had brief spells in the office of H W and W Inwood and in Worcester.
-Geoff Brandwood (ET 51 p80) suggests the latter was in the office of Harvey Eginton (1810-49), a prominent local architect who both designed and restored churches in the vicinity.
-Eginton is praised by Alan Brooks in the Buildings of England volume for Worcestershire (p70) as the most forward-thinking church architect in the area and his example could well have impressed Butterfield, who shortly afterwards became an Anglican.
-He is widely stated to have started his own practice in London in 1840, but Brandwood cites evidence that he was there by 1838.
-Also at around this time, he became closely involved with the Ecclesiological Society.
+He was born in London and was first apprenticed to a builder in Pimlico until his father’s circumstances improved sufficiently for him to change to architecture as a pupil of E L Blackburne (see this section above).
+He had developed an early interest in mediaeval architecture and after Blackburne he had brief spells in the offices of H W and W Inwood and an architect in Worcester.
+Geoff Brandwood (ET 51 p80) has identified the latter as Harvey Eginton (1810-49), a prominent local architect who both designed and restored churches in the vicinity.
+He is praised by Alan Brooks in the Buildings of England volume for Worcestershire (p70) as the most forward-thinking church architect in the area and his example could well have impressed Butterfield, who shortly afterwards became an Anglican.
+He was previously thought to have started his own practice in London in 1840, but Brandwood has established that he was there by 1838 and at around the same time he became involved with the Ecclesiological Society, though he did not join immediately and never took a leading part in the Society’s affairs; contact had ceased by 1854.
+Ironically, what may be his first commission was a nonconformist chapel in Bristol.
 From the start, his practice centred on churches, of which he is said to have designed about a hundred, and related buildings such as parsonages and schools.
-Despite continuing doubts about specifically ritualistic practices he became one of the leading architects of the High Church party under the patronage of men such as Alexander James Beresford Hope (1820-87), although he took little direct part in the Society’s proceedings.
+Despite continuing doubts about specifically ritualistic practices, before 1850 he had become one of the leading architects of the High Church party under the patronage of men such as Alexander James Beresford Hope (1820-87).
 Many of his major churches were associated with attempts to bring the faith to the poorer parts of towns and cities and are in brick, generally regarded as a cheap material.
 In fact, Butterfield chose expensive, carefully finished bricks and by using different, contrasting colours created what became known as polychromy.
-Even many contemporaries found this strident and much was later whitewashed.
+Even many contemporaries found this strident and much was later whitewashed, though in some cases this recently been reversed.
 Despite using such widely available materials, he sometimes used local ones, as at West Lavington.
 As well as designing churches, he restored many, besides designing fittings and glass; among those who produced glass for him under his close supervision were the Horwood Brothers and A Gibbs.
 In his later years he also developed an interest in mosaic decoration, shown in Sussex at West Tarring.
+As a person, Butterfield cannot have been easy.
+His dislike of publicity and inflexibility were renowned and Harry Redfern, one of his two known pupils (the other was H Woodyer, though the extent of this has been questioned) claimed he was never seen to smile, though he had a circle of loyal friends.

 Designed: West Lavington (1850)